eclipse-archived/ceylon-lang.org/documentation/1.1/tour/dynamic.md

 ## Dynamic interfaces

-Writing dynamically-typed code is a frustrating, tedious, error-prone activity involving lots of debugging and lots of finger-typing, since the IDE can't autocomplete the names of members of a dynamic type, nor even show us the documentation of an object or member when we hover over it.
+But writing dynamically-typed code is a frustrating, tedious, error-prone activity involving lots of debugging and lots of finger-typing, since the IDE can't autocomplete the names of members of a dynamic type, nor even show us the documentation of an object or member when we hover over it.

 Therefore, Ceylon makes it possible to write a special sort of interface that captures the typing information that is missing from a JavaScript API.
 For example:

 <!-- try: -->
     dynamic IXMLHttpRequest {